Importing human remains or ashes

 Requirements for importing human remains for burial or cremation

-Human remains arriving in Australia are cleared by us and the Department of Agriculture and Water Resources.
-To arrange for clearance of human remains you, or a representative, will be required to provide a copy of the official death certificate or an official register extract stating cause of death.
+Human remains arriving in Australia are cleared by us and the Department of Agriculture, Fisheries and Forestry.
+To arrange for clearance of human remains you, or a representative, will be required to provide a copy of the official death certificate or an official register extract stating the cause of death.

 Where an official death certificate or an extract is not available, a statement from a medical practitioner certifying that the deceased human's body does not, or did not before death, have an indication of a communicable disease is also acceptable.

 Human remains not accompanied by the required official documentation will need the permission of a Commonwealth Human Biosecurity Officer (HBO) in order to be brought into Australia.
-Permission can be obtained by contacting the Department of Health via the
+Permission can be obtained by contacting the Department of Health and Aged Care via the

 You, or a representative, may also be required to provide: